-- b.
+b.
 Aims: List specific aims and potential significance of the project.
-Clearly state the research question and hypothesis to be tested, as well as the rationale and objectives of the project. - c.
+Clearly state the research question and hypothesis to be tested, as well as the rationale and objectives of the project.

+- c.
 Background: Summarise previous work in this field which provides the basis for the proposed research project. - d.
 Research methodology: A clear description of methods and design, including the following, if applicable: participant recruitment strategy; participant inclusion/exclusion criteria; study design; intervention; outcome measures; statistical analysis plan and rationale; safety and risk considerations; and special equipment or measures. - e.
-Budget including justification and timeline: Provide a high-level budget (up to \$200,000 excluding GST) and project timeline, noting the amount of funding available from the Foundation and timeframe.
+Budget including justification and timeline (up to 1 page): Provide a high-level budget (up to \$460,000 excluding GST) and project timeline, noting the amount of funding available from the Foundation and timeframe.
+The budget must include sufficient information for the Foundation to properly assess the feasibility of the project and all budget items should be clearly justified.
 Identify any other confirmed funding for the project.
 Funds can only be applied to costs that are directly related to achieving the objectives and outcomes of the project, including reimbursements to people living with dementia, their carers and families and/or the wider public for reasonable costs associated with their involvement in the project (e.g. their time, travel costs, phone calls).
 It is also recommended that applicants include recruitment costs in the budget (e.g. funding for advertising and participation incentives).
-The budget must be written in a de-identified way i.e. do not list any investigators or their affiliations by name.

-University infrastructure costs or levies should not be included in the budget and will not be covered by the Dementia Australia Research Foundation.
+University standard equipment costs (such as computer hardware), infrastructure costs or levies should not be included in the budget and will not be covered by the Dementia Australia Research Foundation.
 As the Dementia Australia Research Foundation is considered Category 1 - Australian Competitive Grant Income, such costs should be covered by the Australian Government's Research Block Grants scheme.
 Further information on the Research Block Grants scheme is available here.

 f.
-Key references: Please include a list of up to 25 key references cited in the proposal.
-The reference list is not included in the 5-page maximum of the proposal, i.e. references can start on page 6.
+Key references: Please include a list of up to 25 key references cited in the proposal (starting on page 6).